Skip to content

 Statistical consequence: When exchangeability fails, standard conformal p-values lose their coverage guarantees and may become systematically miscalibrated.

-Solution: Weighted conformal prediction uses density ratio estimation to reweight calibration data, restoring validity under certain covariate shifts [Jin & Candès, 2023; Tibshirani et al., 2019].
+Solution: Weighted conformal prediction uses density-ratio information to reweight calibration data and can restore validity under certain covariate shifts [Jin & Candès, 2023; Tibshirani et al., 2019].
 Key limitations:

 1. Assumption: Requires that P(Y|X) remains constant while only P(X) changes